Zadigo/django_mcp/django_mcp/resources/models/introduction.md

 ## Model attributes[¶](https://docs.djangoproject.com/en/6.0/topics/db/models/#model-attributes "Link to this heading")

-`<span tts-paragraph-index="1320"><span class="tts-paragraph-player"><span class="tts-circle"><span class="tts-paragraph-player-button tts-play-icon" title="Lecture/Pause">objects`The most important attribute of a model is the [`Manager`](https://docs.djangoproject.com/en/6.0/topics/db/managers/#django.db.models.Manager "django.db.models.Manager").
+`<span tts-paragraph-index="1320"><span class="tts-paragraph-player-button tts-play-icon" title="Lecture/Pause">objects`The most important attribute of a model is the [`Manager`](https://docs.djangoproject.com/en/6.0/topics/db/managers/#django.db.models.Manager "django.db.models.Manager").
 It’s the interface through which database query operations are provided to Django models and is used to [retrieve the instances](https://docs.djangoproject.com/en/6.0/topics/db/queries/#retrieving-objects) from the database.
 If no custom `Manager` is defined, the default name is [`objects`](https://docs.djangoproject.com/en/6.0/ref/models/class/#django.db.models.Model.objects "django.db.models.Model.objects").
 Managers are only accessible via model classes, not the model instances.

 ## Model methods[¶](https://docs.djangoproject.com/en/6.0/topics/db/models/#model-methods "Link to this heading")